-In accordance with Regulations 22 (1) (a) of FIAML Regulations 2018 and the Code, the financial institution shall designate a Compliance Officer at senior management level and approved as officer under Section 24 of the FSA.
-The Compliance Officer ('CO') is responsible for the implementation and ongoing compliance of the financial institution with internal programmes, controls and procedures with the requirements of the FIAMLA and FIAML Regulations 2018.
+In accordance with Regulations 22 (1) (a) of FIAML Regulations 2018, the financial institution shall designate a Compliance Officer at senior management level and approved as officer under Section 24 of the FSA.
+The CO is responsible for the implementation and ongoing compliance of the financial institution with internal programmes, controls and procedures with the requirements of the FIAMLA and FIAML Regulations 2018.
 Senior management is defined under the FIAML Regulations 2018 as an officer or employee with sufficient knowledge of the institution's money laundering and terrorist financing risk exposure and sufficient seniority to take decisions affecting its risk exposure, and need not, in all cases, be a member of the board of directors.